Wan-sdon-code/acle-venue-pivot-logic/README.md

 **A Logic-Based Analysis of Sports Logistics and Geopolitical Shifts**

 ## 🎯 The "Accidental Analyst" Origin
-A few weeks ago, I booked a holiday to **Bangkok (April 26 – May 1)**.
+A few days ago, I booked a holiday to **Bangkok (April 26 – May 1)**.
 Shortly after, the AFC announced that the West Region matches were postponed due to regional instability.

 As someone currently learning data analytics, I saw this as a perfect "real-world" case study.
 I wanted to see if I could use logic and basic programming to predict if the ACLE Finals would move to the same city I’m visiting.